-Consumers may be under the impression paying bills on time means you will have a good credit score; and, under certain conditions, that may be true.
+Most consumers believe paying bills on time means you will have a good credit score and, under certain conditions that is true.

-However, while paying bills on time is 35% of your overall credit score, there may be red flags in your credit files which alarm lenders and cause a denial of credit.
+Paying bills on time is 35 percent of your overall credit score but there could be red flags in your credit history that cause a denial of credit even when bills are paid on-time.

 1. Co-signing